 Genesis PGM/Polymetallic Project

 On April 4th, 2018, NAM signed an agreement with one of Alaska’s top geological consulting companies.
 The companies stated objective is to acquire additional PGM and Rare Metal projects in Alaska.
-Our first acquisition, The Genesis PGM Project is a road accessible, under explored, highly prospective, multi-prospect drill ready Palladium (Pd)- Platinum (Pt)- Nickel (Ni)- Copper (Cu) property.
+Our first acquisition, The Genesis Project is a road accessible, under explored, highly prospective, multi-prospect drill ready Palladium (Pd)- Platinum (Pt)- Nickel (Ni)- Copper (Cu) property.
 A comprehensive report on previous exploration and future phases of work was completed in August 2018 on Genesis.
 The Company is seeking to explore JV options with qualified companies through using the Prospect Generator Model.
-This report was completed by Avalon Development of Fairbanks, Alaska and is subject to signing a confidentiality agreement, this is available at firstname.lastname@example.org.
+This report was completed by Avalon Development of Fairbanks, Alaska.
+If you would like a copy of the report please visit sedar.com or send a message to firstname.lastname@example.org.

 Location and Access: